Axlefublr/edister.nvim/README.md

 ### `register`

-The first argument is `register` that you want to edit.
+The first argument is the `register` that you want to edit.

 However, if you don't specify that argument (or set it to `nil`), a register is going to be automatically asked from you, interactively.